-A Guide to Buying Property in Anguilla for Foreign Buyers
+The Insider's Guide to Buying Property in Anguilla

-Measuring just 35 square miles and with a population of just over 13,000 people, the British Overseas Territory of Anguilla boasts 33 pristine, unspoiled and uncrowded white sand beaches leading down to tempting crystal clear turquoise waters and spectacular coral reefs.
+Measuring just 35 square miles and with a population of approximately 15,000 people, the British Overseas Territory of Anguilla boasts 33 pristine, unspoiled and uncrowded white sand beaches leading down to tempting, crystal clear turquoise waters and spectacular coral reefs.

-With beaches internationally recognized as some of the best in the entire world, plus superb spas, tennis, golf and sailing facilities, this quiet luxury hideaway attracts the jet-set crowd from visiting Hollywood stars to some of the biggest names on Wall Street.
-Part of the British Caribbean island’s appeal is due to the absence of cruise ships, casinos and large high-rise hotels.
+With world-class beaches complimented by spas, sports and sailing facilities of a very high quality, this quiet luxury hideaway attracts the jet-set crowd, from visiting Hollywood stars to some of the biggest names on Wall Street.

-In contrast to nearby islands that host hundreds of thousands or even millions of visitors per year, Anguilla welcomed a little over 45,000 overseas visitors in 2018.
-The island truly is a quiet sanctuary, practically reserved for its small legion of devoted fans.
+What sets this British Caribbean island apart is its exclusivity.
+In contrast to nearby islands that host hundreds of thousands or even millions of visitors per year, Anguilla is a quiet sanctuary, practically reserved for its small band of devoted fans.
+No cruise ships, no casinos, no large high-rise hotels.

-Like nearby St Barts, the Anguilla real estate market is geared towards the luxury end of the market, including some of the Caribbean’s most opulent beachfront villas and intimate communities of sea-view apartments and condos for sale in areas such as Barnes Bay, Lock Rum Bay, Long Pond Bay, Meads Bay, Rendezvous Bay, Savannah Bay and Shoal Bay East.
+Like nearby St Barts, the Anguilla real estate market is geared towards the luxury end of the market, with opulent villas and intimate communities of apartments occupying coveted spots along powder soft beaches such as Meads Bay and Shoal Bay East.

 Homeowners from Europe and North America tend to fly to neighboring St Maarten which is just 5 miles away and transfer by boat or air shuttle.